 Wading through water is harder than walking in air because water is denser than air and creates resistance to our movements.
 Experienced divers move slowly, steadily, and deliberately to conserve energy and, therefore, gas.

 Currents can be a challenge.
 They are rarely uniform and usually stronger at the surface and around points of land and narrow passes.
-Swim across rather than into the current, or sink to the bottom (where the current will be less), making sure you don’t exceed your maximum depth.
+Swim across rather than into a current, or sink to the bottom (where the current will be less), making sure you don’t exceed your maximum depth.